North Dakota Month-to-Month Lease Agreement

 Required Notice To Raise the Rent on a North Dakota Month-to-Month Lease

-North Dakota requires that notice for a rental increase be delivered in writing, but doesn’t specify a particular timeframe for that notice.
-This means in most cases it’s reasonable for a landlord to keep the same standard advance notice provided for termination or other major lease changes, which in North Dakota is 30 days.
+North Dakota doesn’t set a specific timeframe for notice to raise rent.
+This means in most cases it’s reasonable for a landlord to keep the same standard advance notice provided for termination or other major lease changes.
+In North Dakota, this is 30 days.

 Eviction in North Dakota Month-to-Month Rentals

-North Dakota tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+North Dakota tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in North Dakota typically take two to eight weeks.

 For more information on the eviction process in North Dakota, click here.